EraldyHq/kubee/charts/kubernetes-monitoring/README.md

 * `apiserver_xxx`: Api server metrics
 * `kubeexx`: Kubelet metrics:

+### Auto Kube-State-Metrics Memory Optimization

+`Kube State Metrics` by default will load all resources objects causing [a spike in memory](https://github.com/kubernetes/kube-state-metrics/issues/958)
+`Kubee` resolves this problem by not loading `configMap` and `secrets` that takes the most of the memory.

 ### Kubee Charts Features

   These [kubee charts](https://github.com/EraldyHq/kubee/blob/main/docs/site/kubee-helmet-chart.md) add their features when `enabled`.